zhonghan721/tp/docs/UserGuide.md

 * You can optionally provide additional keywords.
 Customer names that matches any of the given keywords will be displayed.
 For example, the keywords `Alex` and `Tan` in `Alex Tan` will display `Alex Wong`, `Alex Tan`, and `Tan Ah Meng`.<br/><br/>
 * The keyword must exactly match any word in the Customer's name.
-For example the keyword `Alex` will match `Alex` but not `Alexander`.<br/><br/>
+For example, the keyword `Alex` will match `Alex` but not `Alexander`.<br/><br/>
+* You can input any keyword, even if it's not a valid name.
+For example, even though names contain a strict requirement to include only alphanumeric characters, you still have the flexibility to search for keywords that contain non-alphanumeric characters e.g. `A_lex`.<br/><br/>
 * The search is not case sensitive.<br/>

 </box>